 The Riksbank’s balance sheet

 The Riksbank’s balance sheet shows the Riksbank’s various assets and liabilities.
-The assets are largely managed within the framework of the Riksbank's financial asset management.
-The Riksbank's assets normally consist mainly of the gold and foreign exchange reserves.
-However, since 2015 the Riksbank has increased its holdings of securities in Swedish kronor, and these currently make up the largest share of assets.
+The assets are largely managed within the framework of the Riksbank’s financial asset management and consist mainly of the gold and foreign exchange reserves and securities in Swedish krona.

 The Riksbank’s financial assets and liabilities